csgf/csgf/index.rst

 * :ref:`core-docs`
 	This section includes the documentation of all the core services of the CSGF.
 * :ref:`web-docs`
-	This section includes the documentation of all the applications that have been integrated in the Science Gateways powered by the CSGF.
+	This section includes the documentation of all the web applications that have been integrated in the Science Gateways powered by the CSGF.
 * :ref:`mobile-docs`
 	This section includes the documentation of the apps for mobile appliances which are part of the CSGF.
 * :ref:`api-docs`